STAC63S - Probability and Stochastic Processes II (2026)

 - Lecture 5c Wald's Theorem

-- Lecture 5d Martingale convergence theorem, branching process, stock options,
+- Lecture 5d Martingale convergence theorem, branching process, stock options, Solutions to Exercises (V.1-V.7,

 - Lecture 6a Brownian motion, read Chapter 4 in the text, Simulated Brownian motion plot, Plot of inverse Gaussian density with lambda = b^2, mu = infinity